-It starts okay-ish with that classical setup of a guy sitting in his office and secretary admitting a bit shady client.
-Unfortunately, our hero James Whitney is no hard-boiled P.I., and his secretary is no Velda.
-She is his "middle-age female watchdog" (his fucking words, not mine!), and he is an income-tax consultant.
+It starts okay-ish with the classic setup of a guy sitting in his office and a secretary admitting a somewhat shady client.
+Unfortunately, our hero, James Whitney, is no hard-boiled P.I., and his secretary is no Velda.
+She is his "middle-age female watchdog" (his words, not mine!), and he is an income-tax consultant.
 But what the hell, let's not be prejudiced and judge people on despicable professions they do to pay the bills.

 My eyebrows started to lift slightly as early as in the second chapter.
-After the hard day's work, Whitney takes his wife to the local restaurant for a quiet dinner over the candles.
+After a hard day's work, Whitney takes his wife to a local restaurant for a quiet dinner by candlelight.
 All good and romantic until the place is attacked by some raving lunatic.
-He gets subdued, and one of the patrons, who happens to be a psychiatrist, offers the explanation of what just happened:
+He gets subdued, and one of the patrons, who happens to be a psychiatrist, offers an explanation of what just happened:

 "The way he walked in attracted my attention.
 As soon as he ordered the muscatel I suspected him, because drug addicts who drink at all like something sweet and bland.
 I knew it was marijuana when I looked at his eyes.
 Opium or morphine or another opiate would have contracted the pupils instead of expanding them."

 So now we know where we stand.
-But Jimmy boy still doesn't, and so the next day, he visits his good friend detective lieutenant Webster and is promptly given a quick prison tour during which we meet an eighteen-year-old kid bashing his head on prison bars.
-You see, he had been so hoped-up on two reefers ("one might have been enough") the night before that he smashed the heads of his pa, ma and fourteen-year-old sister with a baseball bat!
+But our Jimmy still doesn't, and so the next day, he visits his good friend, Detective Lieutenant Webster and is promptly given a quick prison tour during which we meet an eighteen-year-old kid bashing his head on prison bars.
+You see, he had been so hopped up on two reefers ("one might have been enough") the night before that he smashed the heads of his pa, ma and fourteen-year-old sister with a baseball bat!

 Yes, by this time, it is clear it's going to be one of those... drugs are bad... kids, don't do drugs...

-Not surprisingly, it turns out that the shady guy from the book's opening chapter is some prominent mobster (he looks like the French ambassador) who needs James to do his money laundering.
-It never gets explained why such a badass would pick up his tax consultant randomly from the yellow pages.
-Keep in mind that this is taking place 15 years after Al Capone's imprisonment for tax evasion, and one would think that by this time, the Syndicate would have established some team of legal experts on tax matters.
+Not surprisingly, it turns out that the shady character from the book's opening chapter is some prominent mobster (he bears a resemblance to the French ambassador) who needs James to handle his money laundering.
+It's never explained why such a badass would randomly pick up his tax consultant from the Yellow Pages.
+Keep in mind that this is taking place 15 years after Al Capone's imprisonment for tax evasion, and one would think that by this time, the Syndicate would have established a team of legal experts on tax matters.
 Or something...

 Not to mention the whole elaborate sub-plot about smuggling the hay from Mexico.
 It makes a little sense because just before revealing this master plan, we learn that the weed can be (and actually is) planted all over the USA.
 After all, it is super resistant.
 Is it possible that even back in the 40s, South Americans were scapegoats for the American drug problem?